guard/guard/README.md

 ### group

-The `group` method allows you to group several Guards together.
+The `group` method allows you to group several plugins together.
 This comes in handy especially when you have a huge `Guardfile` and want to focus your development on a certain part.

 ```ruby